On Our Faculty

 Professor T. Bletchworth

-Chair of Subtle Shade
+Chair of Subtle Shade, Department of Subtle Shade.

 Professor Bletchworth is the author of the standard University textbook, "On the Pause Before the Compliment," now in its fourth edition.
 Her graduate students are, as a body, unusually well-dressed, faintly tired, and disproportionately likely to purchase gift-ready credentials before the holiday recess.
 She has never been photographed smiling broadly and insists the camera was simply early.